Heart (1934 song): Other versions

+The first fragment is a fragment of the novel in verse "Eugene Onegin" by the Russian poet Alexander Pushkin.
+The second fragment (B) is humorous and translates as follows: "But I still don't go past my mother-in-law's house without joking - I'll stick The Silent Don in the window, then I'll show the Kama Sutra".

 Note that Akvarium called the song "Serdtse/Kak mnogo devushek khoroshikh".
 In the same year, Sergey Penkin did the same.

 Line 3 and 4 of A are sometimes, e.g. by Konstantin Sokolsky rendered as: